FY23 Agency Budget Data

-DCPS receives the majority of its funding (79%) from local DC revenue via the Uniform Per Student Funding Formula (UPSFF) in FY22.
-Local funding via the UPSFF is driven by enrollment projections as well as the UPSFF foundation weight and special populations weights.
+DCPS receives the majority of its funding (81%) from local DC revenue through the Uniform Per Student Funding Formula (UPSFF) and local recovery funding in FY23.
+The local funding provided through the UPSFF is driven by enrollment projections as well as the UPSFF foundation weight and special populations weights.

-A smaller portion (approximately 1%) of funding comes from donations and private sources.
+A smaller portion (less than 1%) of funding comes from donations and private sources.

-The FY22 budget was the twelfth consecutive year the school district’s budget increased funding for schools.
+The FY23 budget was the thirteenth consecutive year the school district’s budget increased funding for schools.
 In the budget process, DCPS focuses on prioritizing programs closest to schools.

 - Individual school budgets as submitted by school leaders.